 \section{Table Extraction}

-We consider a \textbf{table} extracted from a document to be a list of \emph{rows}, each of which consists of a list of \emph{cells}.
+We view a \textbf{table} extracted from a document as a list of \emph{rows}, each of which consists of a list of \emph{cells}.
 Further, each cell has a \emph{content}, that may be textual, numerical, mixed, etc. Note that different rows may have different numbers of cells; this is due to \emph{merged cells}, i.e., cells spanning several rows and/or columns.